joebarbere/joebarbere/README.md

 Hi!
 My name is Joe Barbere.

-My current interests include Mastodon, React, TypeScript, Rust, react-three-fiber, WebAssembly, Docker, and countless other diversions :)
+I'm interested in TypeScript, C#, WebAssembly, and AI. 🤖